NISHANT4510/ShoppyGlobe-E-commerce-Application/README.md

 Experience ShoppyGlobe in action: [Live Demo](https://shoppy-globe-e-commerce-application-7ttk.vercel.app/)

-Note: The demo is hosted on Netlify and may take a few seconds to load initially.
+Note: The demo is hosted on Vercel and may take a few seconds to load initially.

 ## Application Architecture